Yaybahar: Structure and function

 The Yaybahar was inspired by several different instruments, including the Turkish ney, African thunder drum and Australian didgeridoo.
 It represents both Western and Eastern influences in its design and sound.
 In developing it, Sen invented a new system of bridges between the strings and the resonance body.
 Composer Ian Honeyman described the Yaybahar as "a cello like instrument that uses springs and drums for resonance rather than a wood body".

-The instrument is played similarly to orchestral string instruments by hitting or sliding a wooden bow along the two long strings suspended in the center of two drum heads, by hitting the drums, or by sliding the bow at the top of the instrument, similarly to a standup bass.
+The instrument is played similarly to orchestral string instruments by hitting or sliding a wooden bow along the two long springs suspended in the center of two drum heads, by hitting the drums, or by sliding the bow at the top of the instrument, similarly to a standup bass.
 In its online review, Classic FM described a variety of sounds that the Yaybahar can produce, such as by dragging a mallet across the springs, tapping the ends, and using a bow.
 The sound produced by the Yaybahar has been compared to sci-fi movie sound effects by multiple publications.